mzfr/notes/ctf/forensics.md

-# Forensics
+# Forensics & Steganography

+Both of these are pretty similar atleast in CTF.
 Forensics is a really good field but can be very frustrating sometimes.
 These are the things I have learned till now about this field.

 Everything that I've learned in the field of `Forensics` is from __@UnblvR__ His knowledge in this field is God level and mostly I solve this category of challenges with him.